-Florence Lake Professional Review and Guide
+Florence Lake Professional Guide

 "Wherever you find water in the desert, you’ll find wildlife, and this route offers further proof of that.
 With many small pools, puddles, and marshes formed by a series of seeps oozing from the ground, this part of the Swanson Lakes Wildlife Area is rich in wildlife.
 One of the pools of water here is ringed with cattails and a host of robust trees, mostly Russian olive and hawthorn.
 These trees provide wonderful cover for a host of critters.